pressbooks/pressbooks/languages/readme.txt

 Domain: pressbooks

 We also support overriding core WordPress strings.
-See "core-en_US.php" for example syntax.
+See 'core-en_US.php' for example syntax.

 Files should be named like: